miklosme/papers/src/app/home.md

+# Daily Digest (February 18, 2025)

+Buckle up, AI enthusiasts!
+We've got a treasure trove of cutting-edge research to dive into today.
+Let's start with a game-changer in the world of LLM-based agents.

+Are you tired of your AI agents relying on pre-built tools?
+Well, [TOOLMAKER](https://papers.miklos.dev/2502.11705) is here to shake things up.
+This innovative framework lets LLMs create their own tools by transforming research code into usable components.
+It's like giving your AI a Swiss Army knife that can build new gadgets on the fly.
+With an 80% success rate on complex tasks, TOOLMAKER is paving the way for truly autonomous scientific workflows.

+But wait, there's more!
+Security in multi-agent systems is getting a major upgrade with [G-Safeguard](https://papers.miklos.dev/2502.11127).
+This clever framework uses graph neural networks to spot trouble in agent communication and employs topological intervention to stop malicious information in its tracks.
+It's like giving your AI team a top-notch security detail.

+Speaking of teamwork, [TalkHier](https://papers.miklos.dev/2502.11098) is revolutionizing how LLMs collaborate on complex tasks.
+With structured communication protocols and hierarchical refinement, it's helping AI agents work together more effectively than ever before.
+Think of it as the ultimate project management tool for your virtual workforce.

+For those diving into the world of personalized education, [TrueReason](https://papers.miklos.dev/2502.10411) is a game-changer.
+This system combines specialized AI models with an LLM conductor to create tailored learning experiences.
+It's like having a team of expert tutors working in perfect harmony.

+But that's not all, folks!
+We've got [OctoTools](https://papers.miklos.dev/2502.11271), a framework that supercharges LLMs with external tools for complex reasoning tasks.
+It's giving AI agents the ability to tackle problems across diverse domains without breaking a sweat.

+And for those keeping score, [deviation ratings](https://papers.miklos.dev/2502.11645) are changing the game in LLM evaluation.
+This new method provides a fairer way to rate AI performance in multi-agent scenarios, ensuring we're truly measuring what matters.

+Lastly, don't miss [DPT-Agent](https://papers.miklos.dev/2502.11882), a breakthrough in real-time human-AI collaboration.
+By combining fast, intuitive decision-making with deep reasoning, it's opening up new possibilities for seamless teamwork between humans and AI.

+That's all for now, but stay tuned – the world of AI is moving faster than ever, and we'll be here to keep you in the loop!

 # Daily Digest (February 17, 2025)

 Buckle up, AI enthusiasts!
 We've got a treasure trove of multi-agent madness to dive into today.
 Let's kick things off with a bang!